Using Business Model Canvas to Launch a Technology Startup or Improve Established Operating Model

 - Just as you can’t include profit as a resource, an external impact is more of an outcome than a building block of your business.
 Thus, instead of trying to fit those elements into the canvas, you can adjust the internal processes when complications arise.

 - Imagination is the key.
 You can’t make the model work for you unless you want to work on it as well.
 It’s not a silver bullet and it’s not meant to apply to each individual situation.
 So, don’t make the approach restrictive.
 Stay creative and inventive when working with the canvas.
-Combine it with other tools, such as a Value Proposition Canvas from the creators of the BMC, or consider the ways other companies are successfully implementing this method.
+Combine it with other tools, such as a Value Proposition Canvas, or use adaptations of the methodology.
+One of the most popular is Lean Canvas.

 How the Business Model Canvas can help established businesses